 Our first project was the Columbia City Trailhead, built in 2010 and donated to the City of Columbia City.
 The second project was a paved trail from Calhoun St. to the abandoned railroad trestle in South Whitley.
 We are now in the process of acquiring land and funds for additional trail construction.

-December 2013 Paving is complete on the South Whitley trail; grand opening will be spring 2014, with the dedication of First-Miler bricks in the pavement.
+December 2013 Paving is complete on the South Whitley trail.

 Fall 2013 The Board donated a parcel of land to Columbia City for extending the city's Blue River Trail to the west of Line Street.